MarcusZeal/mystara-isle-canon/content/03 - Key Characters/Of Major Import/The Mistress.md

 ### Backstory:
 - **Ancient Eldoran**: Vyrra was once a revered mage of the Eldoran civilization, known for her wisdom and mastery of elemental magic.
 She was part of a council that sought to protect Mystara from external threats.
 - **The Cataclysm**: Vyrra discovered the impending cataclysm through her prophetic visions.
-Desperate to prevent it, she performed a forbidden ritual to gain the power needed to save her people.
-The ritual backfired, causing the very catastrophe she sought to prevent and transforming her into an ageless hag.
+	- Desperate to prevent it, she attempted to stop the Thorne family from killing another god to harvest their organs for power.
+In their confrontation, Vyra or Thorne struck Lupara's Heart, causing a massive explosion that eradicated the immediate area and created a catastrophic tidal wave that plunged all but the tallest mountains underwater.

-- **Agelessness and Isolation**: Over centuries, Vyrra witnessed the rise and fall of civilizations.
+**Agelessness and Isolation**: Over centuries, Vyrra witnessed the rise and fall of civilizations.
 Her isolation and longevity twisted her mind, turning her once noble intentions into a relentless obsession to control and manipulate events to prevent another cataclysm.

-- **Twisted Transformation**: Vyrra's transformation into a hag was not just physical.
+**Twisted Transformation**: Vyrra's transformation into a hag was not just physical.
 Her once compassionate heart grew cold, and her mind became a labyrinth of paranoia and desperation.
 She still harbors the memories of her Eldoran self, which haunt her dreams.
-	- Vyrra uses magic to maintain her past appearance instead of the hag she truly is.
+Vyrra uses magic to maintain her past appearance instead of the hag she truly is.

 ### Personality:
 - **Driven and Obsessive**: Vyrra is driven by her desire to prevent another catastrophe, even if it means resorting to dark and ruthless methods.
 Her obsession has made her paranoid and distrustful.